Bradford, Adderstone with Lucker

 Bradford is a village and former civil parish, now in the parish of Adderstone with Lucker, in the county of Northumberland, England.
 It is situated to the south-west of Bamburgh, a short distance inland from the North Sea coast.
 In 1951 the parish had a population of 14.

 History

 The name "Bradford" means 'Broad ford'.
 Bradford was formerly a township in the parish of Bambrough, from 1866 Bradford was a civil parish in its own right until it was abolished on 1 April 1955 to form Adderstone with Lucker.

 Governance

-Bradford is in the parliamentary constituency of Berwick-upon-Tweed.
+Bradford is in the parliamentary constituency of North Northumberland.